 A former public school teacher, Sally plunged into homeschooling in 2000 and still relishes the adventure.
 She teaches history and writing classes to homeschool groups.
 In addition, she leads an N.C.
 Jr. Historian club in association with the N.C.
 Museum of History.
 She and her husband live in the North Carolina foothills of the Blue Ridge Mountains.
 They enjoy savoring moments with their three children, two additional “sons,” and armfuls of grandbabies.

 Kathy O’Neill is an art teacher who loves to show everyone they can draw.
-Visit her website http://www.kathy-oneill.com/ to discover more about her writing and workshops, and her blog for a Christian view of great art and related projects and devotions for children.
+Visit her website at kathy-oneill.com to discover more about her writing and workshops, and her blog for a Christian view of great art and related projects and devotions for kids.
 Kathy’s goal is to engage children’s and adults’ hearts, hands and minds to discover God and their own creativity through art, history, and nature.

 Ava Pennington is an author, speaker, and Bible teacher.
 She has published Daily Reflections on the Names of God (Revell) and co-authored two children’s picture books.
 Her articles have appeared in Christian magazines such as The Lookout, Today’s Christian Woman, Power for Living, and Focus on the Family’s Clubhouse, as well as blogs such as Revive Our Hearts True Woman blog.
 She has also contributed to 25 Chicken Soup for the Soul books.

 When she’s not writing, Ava teaches a weekly Bible Study Fellowship class and is also an inspirational speaker for church groups, community organizations, and writers conferences.